fare-patches/gerbil-wiki/The-Interactive-Gerbil-Shell.md

 The interactive shell that you get when you run `gxi` is a larger environment than the Gerbil core language.
-It includes the `:gerbil/gambit` prelude and also provides some functions and macros that are useful for interactive development.
+It includes the `:gerbil/gambit` prelude and also provides some functionality that is mainly useful for interactive development.

-## Interactive Development Forms
+## Interactive Development Macros
-These forms are only available in the interactive shell
+These macros are only available in the interactive shell

 ```
 (reload module-path ...)